Ficool

 Astra met his gaze, his voice even, steady.

-"The Crown of Stars… and the Cloak of Shadows."
+"The Crown of Stars… and the Cloak of Secrecy."

 He waited—curious what truth might be drawn from the Saint's reaction.